sindrekjr/sentence-engine/README.md

 ## Features
 #### TypeScript
-Written in [TypeScript](https://www.typescriptlang.org/); compiles to ES2019 Javascript
+Written in [TypeScript](https://www.typescriptlang.org/); compiles to ES2019 Javascript.

 #### Full User Control
 The project follows an ideal where templates and vocabulary should be fully customizable by the user.
 Vocabularies have no predefined keys and template placeholders are configurable.